GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 1. [Spread](#spread) is enabled: pages displayed side-by-side will be reversed (page 3 on the left and page 2 on the right).
 2. [Page Scrolling](#page-scrolling) is set to _Horizontal_: the order of pages will be reversed and the scroll bar will default to the far right.

-If the _WordPress Site Language_ setting (found on the Settings -> General admin page) is set to a RTL language the viewer zoom dropdown will be revered, with the text on the right and the chevron on the left.
+If the _WordPress Site Language_ setting (found on the Settings -> General admin page) is set to a RTL language the viewer zoom dropdown will be reversed, with the text on the right and the chevron on the left.

 <ResponsiveEmbed src="https://player.vimeo.com/video/694720630" allow="fullscreen" allowfullscreen />